Zulu-Inuoe/jzon/README.md

 * string
 * (vector (unsigned-byte 8)) - octets in utf-8
 * stream - character or binary in utf-8
-* pathname - `parse` will open the file for reading
+* pathname - `jzon:parse` will open the file for reading in utf-8

 `jzon:parse` also accepts the follwing keyword arguments:
 * `:allow-comments` This allows the given JSON to contain cpp-style `// line comments` and `/* block comments */`.